ShenZheng2000/Semantic-Guided-Low-Light-Image-Enhancement/README.md

 This is the official Pytorch implementation for our paper "**Semantic-Guided Zero-Shot Learning for Low-Light Image/Video Enhancement.**"

 # Updates
+- 2021.11.27: The figure for model architecture has been uploaded.
 - 2021.10.8: An easy way to calculate mPA and mIOU score is available at this [repository](https://github.com/ShenZheng2000/DarkCityScape_mIOU_mPA)
 - 2021.10.6: A sample enhanced low-light video in GIF format has been released.
 - 2021.10.5: A sample low-light video and its enhanced result is available at: [[Low-Light](https://www.youtube.com/watch?v=4Avy_xsczdU)]  [[Enhanced](https://www.youtube.com/watch?v=rN6Tf1E-kE8)]